oracle-samples/oaim-sandbox/docs/hol/SPLIT-EMBED.md

 ![split-embed-interface](images/split-embed.png)

 You can choose from the embedding models you selected during the initial configuration using a drop-down menu and adjust their parameters accordingly.
+For the first one choose **mxbai-embed-large**.
 The chunk size defines the length of each segment into which the document will be split, while the chunk overlap represents the percentage of overlap between consecutive chunks relative to the chunk size.

 Additionally, you can select different distance metrics and index types to experiment with various vector representations of the same document, allowing you to identify the configuration that best meets your needs.